dustinlyons/guix-config/README.md

 ## What is this?
 #### _tl;dr The "functional programming" equivalent of operating systems_
 The configuration of my operating system, Guix Linux, and day-to-day software (who are we kidding, emacs) defined in literate configuration style.

-The .org files represent the code itself.
-Makefile is used to [tangle](https://orgmode.org/worg/org-contrib/babel/intro.html) the code into seperate files of which are primarily Scheme.
-Finally, the Guix daemon interprets the files to generate everything from my desktop and laptop, to servers running in a rack or VMs inside of a hypervisor. _(coming soon)_
+1. The .org files represent the code itself.
+2. Makefile is used to [tangle](https://orgmode.org/worg/org-contrib/babel/intro.html) the code into seperate files of which are primarily Scheme, ELisp, and shell scripts.
+3. Finally, the Guix daemon interprets these files to generate everything from my desktop and laptop, to servers running in a rack or VMs inside of a hypervisor. _(coming soon)_

 No more traditional dotfiles.
-Hello Scheme and literate config.
+Hello Scheme and literate configuration.

 ## Why?
 With everything defined in this way I can treat my system as one program.
-It's 100% reproducible.
+It's 100% reproducible, bit by bit.

 Every change to my system is now deployed from the [Guix Store](https://guix.gnu.org/manual/en/html_node/The-Store.html) thanks to [Guix Home](https://guix.gnu.org/manual/devel/en/html_node/Home-Configuration.html).
 This means I get rollbacks, transcational upgrades, fine-grained profiles, and other guix goodness with even my dotfiles.